In this Article

 In recent years, Masters says, there has been a greater emphasis on supporting people with Alzheimer’s disease and other forms of dementia and their families.
 In the last year, COVID-19’s nationwide devastation of the nursing home industry and the restrictions tied to the pandemic are playing a role in the growing demand for gerontologists.

 While the opportunities in gerontology are numerous, it is not a field of study that suits everybody.
 To excel in gerontology, those entering the field must enjoy being around and working with older adults.
-They must also pay close attention to their clients’ needs and possess the ability to understand the cognitive and physical limitations that many elderly people have.
+They must also pay close attention to their clients’ needs and possess the ability to understand the cognitive and physical limitations that many older people have.

 Where Do Gerontologists Work?